MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-liveramp.md

 # Connector to LiveRamp&reg;

 Activate your data in LiveRamp to connect with over 500 platforms across digital, social, and TV ecosystems.
-Leverage your data in LiveRamp for targeting, suppressing, and personalizing ad campaigns.
+Work with your data in LiveRamp for targeting, suppressing, and personalizing ad campaigns.

 ## Prerequisites